SEB-9-BH/react-state-management/the-use-state-hook/README.md

 });
 ```

-We can hold an array of objects.
-This can be useful if we are working with an API or a CRUD application:
+**Arrays:** If you're dealing with a list of items, like books in a library app, an array is ideal.
+This is especially handy when working with data from APIs or in CRUD applications.

 ```jsx
 const [books, setBooks] = useState([